-30 Years of Lithuanian independence- How Lithuania Got Good at (Fin)Techby Nash Nacor April 9, 2020
+30 Years of Lithuanian independence- How Lithuania Got Good at (Fin)Techby Fintechnews Baltic April 9, 2020

 The fall of the Soviet Union brought about more than a dozen sovereign nations, each taking a distinct path from the other.
 Lithuania, the first country to regain its independence on March 11, 1990, has already developed its fair share of success stories – spanning from basketball victories to its first unicorn startup – Vinted.
 The strides made on the intersection of business, science and technology can be best described by the three completely different fields of Photonics, Life Sciences and Fintech.